Projects

 See art created for the project

-• Hands That Nurture is an ongoing sculptural and research-based inquiry into masculinity, labor, and care.
+Hands That Nurture is an ongoing sculptural and research-based inquiry into masculinity, labor, and care.
 The project centers on the hands of men who work with skill, discipline, and responsibility—farmers, blacksmiths, boatbuilders, carpenters, and other tradespeople whose daily labor sustains families, communities, and landscapes.

 Through sculptural hand casts, photographic and video studies, and public conversation, the work examines how devotion is expressed through everyday acts of making and maintenance.
 These gestures often stand in quiet contrast to cultural narratives that equate masculinity with hardness, emotional distance, or domination.
+At a moment when skilled trades are among the most in-demand and undersupported fields in education, training, and the national economy, the project also serves as a site of cultural visibility for the workers and forms of knowledge that sustain communities and regional life.

 The project is grounded in long-term relational practice.
 Participants are not asked to perform, explain, or narrate their work in predetermined ways.
 Instead, meaning emerges through time, presence, and attentive observation.
 When invited—without demand—to reflect on their experience, participating men often articulate insights that resonate deeply with broad audiences.